Memory Resources#

 Construct a new binning memory resource object.

-Initially has no bins, so simply uses the upstream_resource until bin resources are added with add_bin.
+Initially has no bins, so simply uses the upstream resource until bin resources are added with add_bin.

 Parameters:

-inline binning_memory_resource(device_async_resource_ref upstream_resource, int8_t min_size_exponent, int8_t max_size_exponent)#
+binning_memory_resource(cuda::mr::any_resource<cuda::mr::device_accessible> upstream, int8_t min_size_exponent, int8_t max_size_exponent)#

 Construct a new binning memory resource object with a range of initial bins.